Home » Nourishing Recipes » DIY - Make Your Own » Healthy Oil Free Granola Recipe: Oven or Dehydrator Method

 If you want your granola to last longer, then I would put it in the freezer, using a freezer-safe container.
 Dehydrator granola can last up to 6 months in the freezer.

-Oftentimes the granola will look done on the outside but it has not been heated long enough to properly dry out.
+Often, the granola will look done on the outside, but it has not been heated long enough to properly dry out.
 That is one of the benefits of using a food dehydrator to make granola.

 It is best to add the dried fruit after the granola has been fully baked, especially if you are using a regular oven versus a food dehydrator.

-Making your own dehydrator granola will not only save you money but will also be better for you.
+Making your own oil-free granola will not only save you money, but it will also be better for you!

 VIDEO: Step-By-Step Instructions On How To Make This Raw Dehydrator Granola Recipe